-- UoB has appropriate policies and procedures in place for staff recruitment, appraisal and promotions which are governed by the CSB regulations.
+- UoB has appropriate policies and procedures in place for staff recruitment, appraisal and promotions, which are governed by the Civil Service Bureau (CSB) regulations.
 The policies are available on the university's website and disseminated transparently to stakeholders.
-The promotion regulations and criteria are used in faculty promotions for which a college-level Promotion Committee has been created.
-As confirmed during the virtual interviews, four CoB academic staff were promoted between 2017 and 2020. - CoB applies the university's Scientific Research Regulations which are implemented at the college-level by the Graduate Studies and Research Committee of which the MHRM Programme Coordinator is a member.
+The promotions regulations and criteria are used in faculty promotions for which a college-level Promotions Committee has been created.
+As confirmed during the virtual interviews, four CoB academic staff were promoted between 2017 and 2020. - CoB applies the university's Scientific Research Regulations which are implemented at the college-level by the Graduate Studies and Research Committee of which the MBA Programme Coordinator is a member.
 CoB aims to have 68 research papers indexed in Scopus and 50 funded research projects by 2024.
-As per the evidence provided, this will be achieved by recruiting research-active faculty, encouraging the development of research groups and other initiatives that have been identified, although they will need to be supported with adequate funding.
-The Panel was provided with details of three faculty members' publications along with the faculty CVs which showed that some faculty members were more research active than others.
+As per the provided evidence, this will be achieved by recruiting research-active faculty, encouraging the development of research groups and other initiatives that have been identified, although, they will need to be supported with adequate funding.
+The Panel was provided with details of six faculty members' publications along with the faculty CVs which showed that some faculty members were more research active than others.
 The Panel suggests that UoB examines the reasons for this disparity in research outputs and provides appropriate incentives to faculty members who are less research active to engage in scholarly activities. - Faculty workload in CoB has been raised as an area for improvement in academic staff surveys due to high administrative workloads.
-Faculty members who teach on the MHRM programme also teach on other CoB programmes.
+Faculty members who teach on the MBA programme also teach on other CoB programmes.
+The use of 'flipped classrooms' has been suggested as a means of reducing workloads.
 Programme Coordinators do not get any teaching relief, despite their additional administrative responsibilities.
-In 2019, the Staff to Student ratio in the CoB was 1:56 and the College has set a target to reduce this to 1:35 by 2024.
-All faculty members are academic advisors with 85 or more students allocated to them.
+In 2019, the teaching staff to student ratio in the CoB was 1:56 and the College has set a target to reduce this to 1:35 by 2024.
+All faculty members are academic advisors with 80 or more students allocated to them.
 During interviews with staff, the Panel learned that some faculty are advising up to 120 students.
 In addition to teaching and academic advising, academic staff are expected to produce Scopus indexed research papers, participate in various departmental, college and institutional committees, ensure that all activities related to quality assurance at the course and programme levels are completed, develop their teaching skills through professional development courses organised by UTEL, and participate in community outreach activities.
 The Panel was informed that Tuesdays every week are teaching-free days to allow faculty to focus on research, however, during interviews, it was found that in practice Tuesdays are used to 'catch up' on overdue work.
-The Panel is concerned with the overall workload of academic staff which does not allow for sufficient time to engage in research and other important scholarly activities.
+The Panel was concerned with the overall workload of academic staff which does not allow for sufficient time to engage in research and other important scholarly activities.
 Therefore, the Panel recommends that the College should develop an effective mechanism for ensuring appropriate and balanced academic staff workloads are developed and implemented as a priority in order to maintain teaching quality and academic standards on the programme.